ezfe/minecraft-jar-command/README.md

    minecraft-jar-command login <your email> <minecraft password> --save-credentials
    ```
    - Your password will not be saved, only your access token - this is how the regular Minecraft launcher logs you in as well
+   - If you have any special characters, you may need to put quotes around your email or password.
+You can do this even if you don't have special characters, to be sure.

 Tips:
 1. You can change the game version - the latest release version will be used by default.
 Only some versions are available, you can view the complete list [here](https://f001.backblazeb2.com/file/com-ezekielelin-publicFiles/lwjgl-arm/version_manifest_v2.json).